mahandev/Internship_Task/README.md

 The / directory leads the user to the website where they can search for any dish and it will be displayed in the order of the highest rating(The app's preference)

 The /data directory adds the CSV data to the SQLite database.(NO NEED TO RUN!!!)

+All parts of important code are commented with my thoughts behind the program.